project-tonite/storage-api-service/README.md

 5. **Delete a File:**
    - Use the `DELETE /api/files/{id}` endpoint to delete a file by specifying its ID in the URL.

-Please note that you need to authenticate and have the necessary permissions to perform these actions.
-Ensure that you include the appropriate headers or tokens when making requests to the API.

 For development and testing, you can use tools like `curl`, `Postman`, or your favorite programming language to interact with the API.

 ## Sample API Usage